tweag/HaskellR/doc/H-user.md

 ### Physical and structural equality on R values

 The standard library defines an `Eq` instance for `Ptr`, which simply compares the addresses of the pointers.
-Because `SEXP a` is a `Ptr` in disguise, `s1 == s2` where `s1`, `s2` are `SEXP`s tests for *physical equality*, namely whether `s1` and `s2` are one and the same object.
+Because `SEXP s a` is a `Ptr` in disguise, `s1 == s2` where `s1`, `s2` are `SEXP`s tests for *physical equality*, namely whether `s1` and `s2` are one and the same object.